tmssd/omnifood/README.md

 # CRSE--Udemy--WebDev-HTML-CSS-Responsive-Websites--Omnifood

+Landing web page for mock food delivery startup with a focus on responsive web design.

-Landing page built with semantic HTML, common CSS styles(+ implementing responsive design using various technics including media queries, Flex and CSS Grid) and a little bit JavaScript(for DOM manipulations).
+Utilized: semantic HTML5 tags for accessibility, CSS including media queries, Flex and CSS Grid, JavaScript(for DOM manipulations).